 When considering a candidate for appointment as a director of the Company or recommends the appointment to shareholders the Company undertakes information checks which include the person's character, business, professional and educational qualifications, the existence of any criminal proceedings and probity.
-Such information, where considered material, is incorporated into the shareholder meeting documentation for shareholders consideration when voting on the election of directors.
-Save for the Executive Service Agreement with the Managing Director/CEO there are no formal letters of appointment for the Non-Executive directors.
+Such information, where considered material, is incorporated into shareholder meeting documentation for their consideration when voting on the election of directors.
+Save for the Executive Service Agreement with the former Managing Director/CEO, Mr Elliott, there are no formal letters of appointment for the remaining Directors.

-As noted above, Messrs Liao, Li and Ye are directors as nominated by Feng Hua Mining Investment Holding (HK) Limited pursuant to its rights under the August 2012 Share Subscription Agreement.
+As noted above, Messrs Liao, Li and Liu are directors as nominated by Feng Hua Mining Investment Holding (HK) Limited pursuant to its rights under the August 2012 Share Subscription Agreement.
 Dr Tyrwhitt has been a director of the Company since November 1996 and Mr Kerr a director since November 2007.